chipsalliance/firrtl-spec/spec.md

     cycles after setting the port's write address and data before the corresponding element within the memory holds the new value.

-6. A read-under-write flag indicating the behaviour when a memory location is written to while a read to that location is in progress.
+6. A read-under-write flag indicating the behavior when a memory location is written to while a read to that location is in progress.

 The following example demonstrates instantiating a memory containing 256 complex